-Carrying high levels of LDL cholesterol (in your blood) increases your chance of heart attack and stroke, so you want to do as much as you can to keep your cholesterol levels healthy.
-If you’ve been diagnosed with high cholesterol, your doctor might prescribe statins, a medicine that’s used to lower LDL or “bad” cholesterol, in addition to suggesting changes to your diet and your exercise routine.
+If you’ve been diagnosed with high cholesterol, your doctor may prescribe statins, a medicine that’s used to lower LDL cholesterol.
+Your doctor may also suggest changes to your diet and your exercise routine.
 Dietary changes could include adding foods that are particularly good for lowering cholesterol.

 There are two kinds of fiber: soluble, which dissolves into a gel in liquid, and insoluble.
 Soluble fiber lowers cholesterol absorption in your bloodstream.